jfelipeosorio/jfelipeosorio.github.io/about.md

 <img style="float: left;" src="/img/about/meabout.jpeg" width="13%" height="13%"/>

 Hey this is Juan Felipe!
-I enjoy studying theoretical machine learning and its applications in solving PDEs.
-I will start my PhD studies at the Department of Applied Mathematics this fall 2022.
-I love weightlifting and enjoy watching sports in general.
+I enjoy studying theoretical machine learning and its applications in solving or learning PDEs.
+I'm a second year PhD student at the Department of Applied Mathematics at the University of Washington under the supervision of Prof. [Bamdad Hosseini](https://bamdadhosseini.org/).

+I do weightlifting in my free time and also enjoy dancing.